mautic/grapesjs-preset-mautic/README.md

 https://github.com/mautic/mautic/issues/10331

 ### Dynamic Content
-- Only HTML allowd at the time
-- Takes HTML and adds it to the canvas with the mj-raw component
+- Takes HTML from the Dynamic Content popup and adds it to the canvas based on the text (html) or mj-text (mjml) component.

 ## How to test a preset pull request